Research Ethics Challenges & Road Ahead | Updated 2021

 - Research that is completed, irrespective of results, must be published since it would be unethical to expose another set of participants/patients/volunteers to the same risks to obtain the same results.

 - Avoid bias in the research process as it is considered unethical to deliberately attempt to either hide facts or to under-represent or over-represent the truth.

 - Authorship should never be gifted and ‘ghost’ authors are not The authorship of research should be considered at the time of its initiation.

-- The authorship of scientific publications is a very important issue since it is the way in which scientists receive credit for their contributions.
+- The authorship of scientific publications is a very important issue since it is how scientists receive credit for their contributions.
 All listed authors of a publication should have contributed significantly to it.
 It is inappropriate to offer “guest authorship” to anyone who has not made any significant contribution.
 Likewise, it is wrong to exclude from authorship anyone who deserves to be an author.

 Responsible use of Funds-

-- The management of research funds requires adherence to EC policies and regulations as well as policies of other funding agencies.
-This is applicable to both funds received from the institute and from external granting agencies.
+- The management of research funds requires adherence to EC policies and regulations and other funding agencies’ policies.
+This applies to both funds received from the institute and external granting agencies.
 Efforts should be made to ensure reasonable and efficient use of resources following transparent and fair processes.

 Research misconduct and policies for handling misconduct-

 - Research misconduct means fabrication, falsification, or plagiarism (FFP) in proposing, performing, or reviewing research or in reporting research.